-• Received one dose of the ChAdOx1 nCoV-19 vaccine:

-We will offer you a second dose of vaccine to complete your immunisation course.
-If you prefer to wait to receive a vaccine in the national rollout via the NHS then you may alternatively do that.

-• Received the control vaccine, MenACWY:

-We will invite you over the coming weeks to receive two doses of ChAdOx1 nCoV-19 in the approved 4 to 12 weeks schedule.
+- Received one dose of the ChAdOx1 nCoV-19 vaccine: - We will offer you a second dose of vaccine to complete your immunisation course.
+If you prefer to wait to receive a vaccine in the national rollout via the NHS then you may alternatively do that. - Received the control vaccine, MenACWY: - We will invite you over the coming weeks to receive two doses of ChAdOx1 nCoV-19 in the approved 4 to 12 weeks schedule.
 We may also take a blood sample before your first dose of vaccine.
 If you prefer to wait to receive a vaccine in the national rollout via the NHS then you may alternatively do that.
-If you are under 30 years of age, in line with recent UK guidance, we will not be able to offer you doses of ChAdOx1 nCoV-19 in the study, for more information see p16.
+Participants under 30 years of age, in line with recent UK guidance, will not be offered doses of ChAdOx1 nCoV-19 in the study